theandrew168/dripfile/README.md

 ## Local Development
 ### Services
-This project uses [PostgreSQL](https://www.postgresql.org/) for persistent storage and [Redis](https://redis.io/) for queuing background tasks.
+This project uses [PostgreSQL](https://www.postgresql.org/) for persistent storage and queuing background tasks.
 To develop locally, you'll need to run these services locally somehow or another.
 I find [Docker](https://www.docker.com/) to be a nice tool for this but you can do whatever works best.